Registration and Admission

-Providence Creek Ballet Theater classes and programs are open to all students who wish to audition and train at its studio in Clayton.
+Providence Creek Ballet Theater classes and programs are open to all students who wish to at train at its studio in Clayton.
 PCBT is an equal opportunity school and does not discriminate on the basis of race, gender, age, color, national origin, or sexual orientation.
-Applications for auditions are accepted with or without previous dance training.
-Applicants who are accepted into the academic year program are required to pay an annual registration fee and their monthly tuition for classes upon placement.
+Applicants who register for the academic year program are required to pay an annual registration fee, Summer Concert costume fee, and their monthly tuition for classes upon placement.

-This evaluation will determine the level within which the student will be studying for the year.
-Following the placement class, the artistic director will discuss with the applicant and his/her parents the results of the placement class and how many classes are expected for that level and, if applicable, any performance opportunities and responsibilities.
-Placement in all PCABT classes is based solely on ability, not age and at the discretion of the Artistic Director and Faculty.
+Students will take a placement class with the appropriate level based upon previous experience and age.
+Following the placement class, the Artistic Director will discuss with the applicant and his/her parents the results of the placement class, how many classes are expected for that level and performance opportunities and responsibilities.
+Placement in all PCBT classes is based on ability, not age and at the discretion of the Artistic Director and Faculty.

 Conferences for student evaluation or issues are encouraged and should be scheduled in advance with the artistic faculty.
 These matters cannot be discussed prior to the start of class.

 There will be one meeting scheduled before each performance that all families should attend.
 Important information about schedules, updates, and performances will be sent by email.
 We ask that all parents read all emails and attend all meetings as part of your responsibilities to PCBT.
 Dates for meetings will be posted as soon as they are known.